vippsas/vipps-developers/v1-migration.md

 # Key differences
 ## Landing page
 Universal payment flows are essential for a good user experience.
-This is why the v2 api has a single landing page for all payments.
+This is why the v2 API has a single, mandatory landing page for all payments.
 The initiate payment response will contain a unique URL to the landing page for each order.

 <img src="images/landing-page.png" width="300">

-*Note: If the landing page realize it's on a mobile browser it will switch to the Vipps app if it is installed.*
+*Note: If the landing page realize it's on a mobile browser it will [switch to the Vipps app](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#desktop-browsers-and-mobile-browsers) if it is installed.*

 ## Phone number is optional
-Initiate payment call no longer requires a phone number.
+IThe initiate payment call no longer requires a phone number.
 Instead, the user will be asked to fill in the phone number on the landing page.
-If phone number is included in the initiate payment body, then the landing page wil be "pre-filled" with that number
+If phone number is included in the initiate payment body, then the landing page wil be "pre-filled" with that number.

 ## Deeplink is automatically generated
 If  ```"isApp": false``` in the initiate payment body, then a https deeplink with a unique token for that specific order will be generated.

-If  ```"isApp": true``` then a an appswitch deeplink with a unique token for that specific orde will be generated.
+If  ```"isApp": true``` then an appswitch deeplink with a unique token for that specific orde will be generated.

 ### Initiate payment example
 See [here](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#initiate-payment-flows) for full overview of initiate payment